SheikhSahil-SDE/MCA_NEW/MCSL-223/Section-2/Data Mining Lab/2.11 PRACTICAL SESSIONS/Session-3/Readme.md

 * Derive interesting insights and observe the effect of discretization in the rule generation process.

-# 8. Implement the Apriori Algorithm to find the association rules in contactless.
+# 8. Implement the Apriori Algorithm to find the association rules in contactless.arff dataset.
-arff dataset.